 Vitex works on your pituitary gland, and helps it regulate hormone production, which can normalize your progesterone and good estrogens balance.

-We’ve formulated ASANA by Ladiesbalance to incorporate some of these major herbs that have been used for years in women’s hormonal balance and shown to have positive effects in promoting balance.
+We’ve formulated ASANA Ladiesbalance by CHIOMA Nutrition to incorporate some of these major herbs that have been used for years in women’s hormonal balance and shown to have positive effects in promoting balance.
 Read more about it HERE.

-Our Femininitea Clear Skin blend is formulated to help detox the body and skin and help in fighting and controlling skin blemishes.
-It can be combined with Femininitea Teatox and Asana by Ladiesbalance.
+Our Clear Skin Anti-Blemish Detox blend is formulated to help detox the body and skin and help in fighting and controlling skin blemishes.
+It can be combined with 14 Day Detox and Asana by Ladiesbalance.

 Reduce excess toxins in the body to fight female hormonal acne